Concentration of media ownership: New Zealand

 Commercial radio stations are largely divided up between MediaWorks New Zealand and NZME.
-MediaWorks' TV division, which includes TV3 and C4 (now The Edge TV), were purchased by Discovery Networks in 2020.
+MediaWorks' TV division, which includes TV3 and C4 (now The Edge TV), were purchased by Discovery, Inc. in 2020.
+Following Discovery's merger with WarnerMedia to form Warner Bros.
+Discovery, Discovery New Zealand was merged into the new company.
+In 2024, Warner Bros Discovery shut down Three's news service Newshub, which was replaced by Stuff's ThreeNews evening bulletin.

 Television New Zealand, although 100% state-owned, has been run on an almost entirely commercial basis since the late 1980s, in spite of previous attempts to steer it towards a more public service-oriented role.
 Its primary public-service outlet, TVNZ7, ceased broadcasting in 2012 due to non-renewal of funding, and the youth-oriented TVNZ6 was rebranded as the short-lived commercial channel TVNZ U. In addition, the now-defunct TVNZ channels Kidzone and TVNZ Heartland were only available through Sky Network Television and not on the Freeview platform.

 Sky Network Television has had an effective monopoly on pay TV in New Zealand since its nearest rival Saturn Communications (later part of TelstraClear and now Vodafone New Zealand) began wholesaling Sky content in 2002.
 However, in 2011, TelstraClear CEO Allan Freeth warned it would review its wholesale agreement with Sky unless it allowed TelstraClear to purchase non-Sky content.
+On 1 August 2025, Sky acquired Warner Bros.
+Discovery's New Zealand assets including Three and ThreeNow, and created a new free-to-air television subsidiary known as Sky Free.